tobor/php-decoder/README.md

 Usage
 ===================
-Upon execution a set of deocded files is generated, named as eval.X.php.
-X is an increasing number starting from "1".
+A set of decoded files is generated upon execution.
+Files are named in form of eval.X.php, where X is an increasing number starting from "1".

 <pre>
 %> ./sapi/cli/php encoded.php